postmanlabs/labs-docs/src/pages/docs/reports/reports-overview.md

 ### Report availability

-Reports are generated periodically but not in real time.
+Postman generates reports periodically but not in real time.
 You may experience a delay of four to six hours before report data is available.
 You can see the last update time at the bottom of the report dashboard sidebar.

 ### Report permissions

-In the dashboard sidebar, you can only see report data that is available to you based on your [role](/docs/collaborating-in-postman/roles-and-permissions/).
+In the dashboard sidebar, you can only see report data that's available to you based on your [role](/docs/collaborating-in-postman/roles-and-permissions/).
 You aren't able to view reports for entities you don't have permission to access.

 ## Exploring reports and report data